Augmented LRFS-based Filter: Holistic Tracking of Group Objects: Introduction

-For the DP-based GTT methods, Zhang et al considered the GTT problem within the multiple hypothesis tracking (MHT) framework, and proposed a MHT-based method to efficiently deal with the problems of group association, group partition and the state estimation of the individual targets within groups~\citep{zhang2023groupi}.
-Gning et al combined evolving graph network, sequential Monte Carlo method, and joint probabilistic data association methods to cope with the GTT issue~\citep{Gning2022group}.
-Zhang et al utilized the belief propagation method, also known as the message passing method, and addressed a belief propagation method to jointly estimate both target states and group structure~\citep{zhang2022Seamless}.
+For the DP-based RGOT methods, Zhang et al. considered the GOT problem within the multiple hypothesis tracking (MHT) framework, and proposed a MHT-based method to efficiently deal with the problems of group association, group partition and the state estimation of the individual objects within groups~\citep{zhang2023groupi}.
+Gning et al. combined evolving graph network, sequential Monte Carlo method, and joint probabilistic data association methods to cope with the GOT issue~\citep{Gning2022group}.
+Zhang et al. utilized the belief propagation method, also known as the message passing method, and addressed a belief propagation method to jointly estimate both object states and group structure~\citep{zhang2022Seamless}.

-Due to the advantages of coping with the uncertainty of both the number and states of multiple targets, RFS-based RGTT methods, such as labeled multi-Bernoulli (LMB) filter, multi-Bernoulli filter, Poisson multi-Bernoulli mixture (PMBM) filter, have received much more attention than the DP-based methods.
-For example, Li et al proposed the leader follower labeled multi-Bernoulli filter which combines the LMB filter with leader follower (LF) model~\citep{Li2023labeld}.
+Due to the advantages of coping with the uncertainty of both the number and states of multiple objects, RFS-based RGOT methods, such as labeled multi-Bernoulli (LMB) filter, multi-Bernoulli filter, Poisson multi-Bernoulli mixture (PMBM) filter, have received much more attention than the DP-based methods~\citep{liu2018structure,Li2022resolve}.
+For example, Li et al. proposed the leader follower labeled multi-Bernoulli filter which combined the LMB filter with leader follower (LF) model~\citep{Li2023labeld}.
 Thereinto, the LF model was used to formulate the dynamics of group structure, and the LMB filter was regarded as the filtering tool.
-Liu et al classified the GTT issue into two steps: target state estimation and group state including group structure, group size, etc, estimation, of which the former utilized the multi-Bernoulli filter, and the latter was based on graph theory~\citep{liu2018structure}.
-Similarly, Zhou et al also adopted graph theory to describe group structure, and used virtual leader follower model to predict the evolution of groups, then, the PMBM filter is used to track multiple resolvable group targets~\citep{zhou2024poisson}.
-Li et al proposed the single target state transtition function based multi-Bernoulli filter and studied its application to the sensor control problem in the RGTT scenarios~\citep{Li2022resolve}.
+Liu et al. classified the GOT issue into two steps: object state estimation and group state including group structure, group size, etc, estimation, of which the former utilized the multi-Bernoulli filter, and the latter was based on graph theory~\citep{liu2018structure}.
+Similarly, Zhou et al. also adopted graph theory to describe group structure, and used virtual leader follower model to predict the evolution of groups, then, the PMBM filter was used to track multiple resolvable group objects~\citep{zhou2024poisson}.
+Li et al. proposed the single object state transtition function based multi-Bernoulli filter and studied its application to the sensor control problem in the RGOT scenarios~\citep{Li2022resolve}.